Easter Weekend

 across the dam, release their grip and fall,

-all landings awkward and silty—have outgrown
+all landings awkward and silty.

-their faith in this.
 Squinting into the campfire,

 we grownups agree the bottom paddock